Seasonal Gardens of Japan 665

 Mode of Transport

-Travel in comfort with train journeys, including the iconic bullet train, and coach transfers throughout Japan, ensuring a seamless and enjoyable exploration of the country's cultural and scenic highlights.
+Travel in comfort with train travel, including the famous Shinkansen bullet train, and comfortable coach travel throughout the tour, ensuring a seamless and enjoyable journey across Japan.Accommodation

 -